joshmorel/joshmorel.ca_pelican_old/content/node-virtual-environments-with-nodenv.rst

 There are a few steps to the `nodenv` install.
 However, it's well worth it given the end result.
 I actually like how `nodenv` carries on the Unix & Node.js philosophies of program doing one thing well.
 For this reason, there are a few plugins required to get the functionality I desire.

-First install & activate `nodenv` by cloning the git repo, appending the required lines to your bashrc, and then sourcing the bashrc so we can use it right away.
+First install & activate `nodenv` by cloning the git repo, appending the required lines to your .profile.

+If you are using CentOS/REHL or Mac then you'll need to edit your .bash_profile instead.

 .. code-block:: console

-   git clone https://github.com/nodenv/nodenv.git ~/.nodenv echo 'export PATH="$HOME/.nodenv/bin:$PATH"' >> ~/.bashrc
+   git clone https://github.com/nodenv/nodenv.git ~/.nodenv echo 'export PATH="$HOME/.nodenv/bin:$PATH"' >> ~/.profile

-   echo 'eval "$(nodenv init -)"' >> ~/.bashrc source ~/.bashrc
+   echo 'eval "$(nodenv init -)"' >> ~/.profile source ~/.bashrc

 We can confirm install: